aai-institute/lakefs-spec/docs/quickstart.md

 ### Create a lakeFS repository

-Once you have logged into the web UI of the lakeFS server for the first time, you can create a quickstart repository containing sample data on the next page.
-Click the _Create Sample Repository_ button to proceed:
+Once you have logged into the web UI of the lakeFS server for the first time, you can create an empty repository on the next page.
+Click the small _Click here_ link at the bottom of the page to proceed and create a repository named `repo` (we don't want to add the sample data for this guide):

 ![](_images/quickstart-lakefs-sample-repo.png)

 ??? tip "Tip: Creating a repository later"

-    If you have inadvertently skipped over the quickstart repository creation page, you can always create a new repository on the [_Repositories_ tab](http://localhost:8000/repositories) in the lakeFS web UI (and optionally choose to add the same sample data):
+    If you have inadvertently skipped over the quickstart repository creation page, you can always create a new repository on the [_Repositories_ tab](http://localhost:8000/repositories) in the lakeFS web UI (and optionally choose to add the sample data):

     ![](_images/quickstart-lakefs-repositories.png)

 !!! success
-    You have successfully created a lakeFS repository named `quickstart`, ready to be used with `lakefs-spec`.
+    You have successfully created a lakeFS repository named `repo`, ready to be used with `lakefs-spec`.

 ### Using the lakeFS `fsspec` file system